pk-kryptonite/digital_wallet/README.md

 ## Limitations

-- After adding transaction history, the UI became terrible on small screens (will be fixed on next update)
+- After adding transaction history, the UI became terrible on small screens (fixed)
 - no real intergration with payment API (will be fixed on next update)
 - transaction history should have sender and reciever during money transfer